canonical/ubuntu-core-docs/en/guides/manage-devices/index.md

 }
 ```

 Note that this model assertion does not have a `system-user-authority` field.
-When a model assertion lacks this key, a system-user assertion can only be signed by a key registered to the SSO account specified by the `brand-id` field.
-But, in this case, you do have the key needed to sign the system-user assertion.
+When a model assertion lacks this key, a system user assertion can only be signed by a key registered to the SSO account specified by the `brand-id` field.
+But, in this case, you do have the key needed to sign the system user assertion.

-### Specifying other SSO accounts that can sign the system-user assertion
+### Specifying other SSO accounts that can sign the system user assertion

-You can use the optional `system-user-authority` field to list a set of SSO account IDs that are authorized to sign system-user assertions for any image built with this model assertion.
+You can use the optional `system-user-authority` field to list a set of SSO account IDs that are authorized to sign system user assertions for any image built with this model assertion.

 ```
 {